sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/Before the HOL - Innovate and modernize apps with Data and AI.md

 4. Select **Management** from the menu.
 In the **Pricing and scale tier** menu, select the option **F1: Free tier**.

-    > **Note**: The free tier is limited to routing 8,000 messages per day and this includes messages sent from IoT devices into IoT Hub as well as messages which IoT Hub consumers process.
+    > **Note**: The free tier is limited to routing 8,000 messages per day, and this includes messages sent from IoT devices into IoT Hub as well as messages which IoT Hub consumers process.
 Throughout the course of the hands-on lab, we can expect to generate and process upwards of 3,000 messages.
-If you run the sensor data generator longer than five hours, you might hit the daily limit for Iot Hub's free tier.
+If you run the sensor data generator longer than five hours, you might hit the daily limit for IoT Hub's free tier.
 If this is a concern, choose **S1: Standard tier** instead.
 The Basic tier does not include functionality which we will use during the lab, so selecting it is not recommended.

     ![The Management form fields are completed with the Free tier option selected in the Pricing and scale tier menu.](media/azure-create-iot-hub-2.png 'Iot Hub Size and scale')